 As it promised to be a fairly decent day, during the morning I potted on 40 tomato (Speckled Roman) plants in the greenhouse, before settling down to an afternoon of watching rugby.
 In complete contrast to last weekend, Leicester Tigers lost to Exeter and so did England against Ireland.
 To cap a disappointing day of sport, in the evening Wales were defeated in the dying seconds of their game in France, and finally, England lost the deciding T20 cricket to India.
 With the day’s optimism gradually tumbling into ruin, it didn’t surprise me when early evening Jamie rang.

-He and Ruth had decided on a walk with the dogs around Pitsford Water, however they arrived back at the car park 7 minutes after its closure time and discovered that they and a few other cars had been locked in.
+He and Ruth had decided on a walk with the dogs around Pitsford Water, however, they arrived back at the car park 7 minutes after its closure time and discovered that they and a few other cars had been locked in.
 At the time, Sue was picking up an order of fish and chips for our Saturday pre-Netflix film treat.
 Unfortunately for the castaways, I had watched the rugby that afternoon with Jim who had kindly brought with him several beers, which now prevented me from picking them up.
 Sue was not best pleased when she arrived back to discover the situation, but did her duty and got back into the car and rescued them.
 Regrettably, they had to leave Ruth’s Mercedes in the car park overnight.
 By the time Sue arrived home I had long since eaten my cod, chips and mushy peas (while hot), after the micro-wave had done its job on Sue’s portion it was too late to watch a film, so we put the TV on.

 20/03/21 UK Deaths: 33.
 Harborough Infected: 62.
-The UK has seen the third consecutive day with a record number of COVID vaccinations, after 873,784 people received a jab over 24 hours.
+The UK has seen the third consecutive day with a record number of COVID vaccinations after 873,784 people received a jab over 24 hours.
 The European Commission again threatened to block vaccine exports to countries including the UK.
 Some 41 million vaccine doses have been exported from the EU to 33 countries in six weeks, Mrs von der Leyen said, including more than 10 million which have gone to the UK.
 The news follows a warning from Pfizer, who told the EU not to block vaccines to the UK, as it relies “heavily” on vital ingredients from Yorkshire.
 There is no choice, there has to be an amicable solution to this impasse.
-EU politicians through their sloth or ineptitude have found themselves to the rear of the queue and it will cost many thousands of lives.
-All parties must now stop the threats and work together to defeat this pandemic, their rhetoric must stress co-operation not conflict, and then perhaps people may have a little more confidence that they can lead us out of this mess!
+EU politicians through their sloth or ineptitude have found themselves at the rear of the queue and it will cost many thousands of lives.
+All parties must now stop the threats and work together to defeat this pandemic, their rhetoric must stress cooperation, not conflict, and then perhaps people may have a little more confidence that they can lead us out of this mess!

 Bright and early, Jamie and Ruth collected the stranded Mercedes from Pitsford Water before dropping off Rocky and Nala at Willow Bank, while they then drove south to a specialist garage in Swindon to collect Jamie’s car.
 They returned mid-afternoon to collect the dogs.